Thank God for Women is a blog series rooted in gratitude for the strength, courage, and incredible capacity women demonstrate.

 Women of incredible faith, uniquely and purposefully placed to experience and reveal God’s plan for the world in the most unexpected ways and places.

 Laughing without fear of the future.
 Rather, embracing it.
 Transforming it.

 These are brave kingdom warriors, beautiful and courageous women of God, stepping out in faith to transform their families and ultimately, their entire communities.

 Give to World Relief today.
 Together, we can create a better world for women like Beatrice.

-Francesca Breene currently serves as Product Strategist at World Relief.
+Francesca Albano currently serves as Product Development Lead at World Relief.
 With a background in strategic marketing communications, she connects her interests in brand strategy, audience engagement, and storytelling around her passions—children, disaster and humanitarian relief, human rights, and poverty alleviation.
 Francesca best describes herself as a storyteller, writer, foodie, globetrotter, and humanitarian.